melme12/javascript_practice/freecodecamp.md

 Return the factorial of the provided integer.

-If the integer is represented with the letter n, a factorial is the product of all positive integers less than or equal to n.
+If the integer is represented with the letter n, a factorial is the product of all positive integers less than or equal to `n`.

 Factorials are often represented with the shorthand notation n!

-For example: 5! = 1 * 2 * 3 * 4 * 5 = 120
+For example: `5! = 1 * 2 * 3 * 4 * 5 = 120`

 Only integers greater than or equal to zero will be supplied to the function.

-Remember to use Read-Search-Ask if you get stuck.
-Write your own code.

 **My Solution:**
 ```javascript